 There is no vaccine available to prevent CMV infection.
 However, a few CMV vaccines are being tested in humans.
 It is likely to be a few years before the US Food and Drug Administration (FDA) approves a CMV vaccine.

 Women who are pregnant or plan to become pregnant, and who have close contact with young children, should discuss their risk for CMV infection with their health care provider.

 For more information, call the Center for Congenital and Inherited Disorders at the Iowa Department of Public Health staff at 1-800-383-3826.

-Thanks to the Utah Department of Health Early Hearing Detection & Intervention program for the content of this post.
+Thanks to the Utah Department of Health Early Hearing Detection & Intervention program.